North Carolina Court Records

 What to Expect in North Carolina Traffic Court

-Failure to appear on your court date will result in your case being deemed as “called and failed.”
-Failure to appear thereafter, a “Failure to Appear” (FTA) will be issued against you, and this may result in an additional fee (FTA fee) if found guilty.
+Failure to appear on your court date will result in your case being deemed "called and failed".
+Failure to appear thereafter, a "Failure to Appear" (FTA) will be issued against you, and this may result in an additional fee (FTA fee) if found guilty.
 After 20 days of your FTA and you still have not appeared or been disposed of by the court, the North Carolina DMV will be notified, and your license will be suspended indefinitely until you have resolved the case.
 In extreme cases, a bench warrant can be issued for your arrest.
-If you miss your court date, you can reschedule with the court clerk's office, particularly if you have no order of arrest against you.
+If you miss your court date, you can reschedule with the court clerk's office, particularly if you have no outstanding arrest warrant against you.

 How Do I Find North Carolina Traffic Court Records?

-Traffic court records may be available on each county or municipality court’s website.
-In all jurisdictions, the public may gain access to physical court records by approaching the custodian of all such records, the municipal court clerk’s office.
-To view or obtain physical traffic court records from any court, the applicant may visit the court clerk’s office where the case was filed and the records were created.
+Traffic court records may be available on each county or municipality court's website.
+In all jurisdictions, the public may access physical court records by approaching the custodian of all such records, the municipal court clerk's office.
+To view or obtain physical traffic court records from any court, the applicant may visit the court clerk's office where the case was filed and the records were created.
 The applicant may be able to look through the records free of charge if they do not request a copy.
 Copying of court records may attract fees.

 Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 What information is required to obtain North Carolina Traffic Court Records?